tuttelikz/MATLAB-Cody/README.md

 - Solutions are correct, but not the most efficient.

 Thanks for inspiration: `HackerrankPractice` by [@marinskiy](https://github.com/marinskiy)
-If you would like to propose a better solution, please send a pull request.
+If you would like to suggest more efficient solution, please send a pull request.
 You are free to contact.

 Github: [@tuttelikz](https://github.com/tuttelikz)
 Mathworks: [@tuttelikz](https://www.mathworks.com/matlabcentral/profile/authors/3072952-sanzhar-askaruly)